-The Chinese and East Asian Economies in the Global Context: Saving Rates
+The Saving Rates of the Chinese and East Asian Economies

-- ◆ Economic growth in East Asia has been under-pinned by a high domestic saving rate (see the following charts), with the Philippines being a notable exception. - ◆ A high domestic saving rate means, among other things, that most of the East Asian economies can finance all of their domestic investment needs from their own domestic savings alone.
-Thus, they can achieve a high rate of growth of their tangible capital stocks without having to depend on the more fickle foreign capital inflows (including foreign portfolio investment, foreign direct investment, foreign loans or foreign aid). - ◆ Thus, Chinese economic growth since 1978 has been supported by a high domestic saving rate, on the order of 30% and above, except for a brief start-up period in the early 1950s, enabling a consistently high domestic investment rate.
-The Chinese saving rate has stayed around 40% since the early 1990s and has at times approached or even exceeded 50% in more recent years.
+- ◆ Economic growth in East Asia has been under-pinned by a high domestic saving rate (see the following Charts), with the Philippines being a notable exception. - ◆ Typically, the saving rate started low, when real GDP per capita was low, but rose rapidly as real GDP per capita rose and stabilise at a relatively high level (see the next Chart). - ◆ A high domestic saving rate means, among other things, that most of the East Asian economies can finance all of their domestic investment needs from their own domestic savings alone.
+Thus, they can achieve a high rate of growth of their tangible capital stocks without having to depend on the more fickle foreign capital inflows (including foreign portfolio investment, foreign direct investment, foreign loans or foreign aid).